Julien and Marguerite de Ravalet: Trial

-On September 19, 1603, the trial of Julien and Marguerite de Ravalet began at the Parlement de Paris.
+On September 19, 1603, the trial of Julien and Marguerite de Ravalet began at the Parlement of Paris.
 Marguerite, who was heavily pregnant and had been separated from her husband for over a year, was questioned on who the father of her child was.
 Marguerite denied the charges and alleged her pregnancy was the result of a rape by a traveling tailor, who attacked her during her stay in Tourlaville.
 She claimed she had gone to Paris to follow a religious vocation.
 Julien's defense against the charges was his claim of saving his sister from an unhappy marriage and that the incest accusation stemmed from a jealous husband who misinterpreted a hug between the two.
 Between September 20 and 25, Marguerite gave birth to a son named Julien II de Ravalet, who was swiftly removed from her care and placed with their older brother, Philippe, and ended up being raised by Julien and Marguerite's parents.

 The evidence presented against the siblings was a series of letters exchanged between the two over a three-year period of 1600 through 1603, detailing intimate conversations that strongly hinted at a passionate and sexual relationship.
 Between November 24 and 27, the letters were read in a public hearing.
 Witnesses, varying from servants, acquaintances and Lèfevre all testified Marguerite wanted to stay with her brother at all times and the two appeared to be in love, and dates regarding the conception and birth of Marguerite's child corresponded with the time period in which she was traveling with Julien.
 On December 1, the court found them guilty on all charges and sentenced them to death.